EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Moscow attempts to rewrite Orban's defeat as a sovereigntist punished by Brussels, not a democratic choice by citizens
+Moscow attempts to reframe Orbán's defeat as Brussels punishing a sovereigntist, rather than as a democratic choice by Hungarian citizens

 Dominant angle identified — does not reflect unanimity of this country’s media